“Don’t look back, you’re not going that way.” It’s one of those ubiquitous inspirational quotes that shows up on mugs and home decor.

 Looking Back Provides Perspective

 This is me, more than five years ago.
+I was in my happy place, at an immersive art exhibit that had a candy bar!

 Sometimes I look back a that young woman and consider all the things she didn’t know she was capable of: